-Safety Awakeri is dissected by State Highway 2 and State Highway 30 which are key freight routes which create safety risks for walkers and cyclists crossing these main thoroughfares.
-The stretches of highway between Rotoma and Awakeri (SH30), Awakeri to Ōpōtiki (SH2) and Matatā to Awakeri (SH2) all experience safety issues.
+Safety Awakeri is dissected by SH 2 and SH 30 which are key freight routes which create safety risks for walkers and cyclists crossing these main thoroughfares.
+The stretches of highway between Rotoma and Awakeri (SH 30), Awakeri to Ōpōtiki (SH 2) and Matatā to Awakeri (SH 2) all experience safety issues.
 State Highway 30 between Awakeri to Whakatane has significant safety issues and has been identified as a high-risk rural road by NZTA.
 As the main transport route between Rotorua, Whakatāne and the East Coast, the road is used by a range of users including daily commuters, freight, local traffic, cyclists and motorcyclists, tourists, and agricultural machinery.
 The roads leading to Awakeri will need to be prioritised for NZTA state highway improvements to ensure that future growth does not worsen the risks already present for road users.
-Capacity and While Awakeri is well connected to employment locations, future employment growth throughout the sub- Accessibility region is likely to increase traffic volumes on the state highways which could lead to severance issues for residents to access facilities in the community.
+Capacity and accessibility While Awakeri is well connected to employment locations, future employment growth throughout the sub-region is likely to increase traffic volumes on the state highways, which could lead to severance issues for residents to access facilities in the community.
 Infrastructure investment to improve connectivity throughout the settlement will be required.
 Planning an urban form that reduces travel demand by including walking and cycling infrastructure is a priority.
 Further investigation into improving public transport connectivity to Whakatāne and Kawerau once the population grows will be required.
-Resilience State Highway 2 Awakeri to Öpōtiki has a range of resilience challenges, with limited local road detour options, which impacts on accessibility into Awakeri.
+Resilience State Highway 2, Awakeri to Ōpōtiki, has a range of resilience challenges, with limited local road detour options, which impacts on accessibility into Awakeri.
 A long-term view of the future of this network is required to provide reliable access into the future.
-NZTA has allocated funding to investigate resilience improvements required for State Highway 2 between Awakeri and Opotiki as well as for the Waioeka Gorge between Opotiki and Gisborne however there is no committed funding for implementation.
-Resilience
+New Zealand Transport Agency has allocated funding to investigate resilience improvements required for SH 2 between Awakeri and Opotiki, as well as for the Waioeka Gorge between Opotiki and Gisborne, however, there is no committed funding for implementation.
+Resilience improvements will need to focus on addressing areas at risk of slips, flooding, coastal erosion and coastal inundation.